What are Peacock Pearls?

 A peacock pearl describes one of the most valued and sought after colours of a type of saltwater pearl called the Tahitian pearl, which are cultured in French Polynesia in the black-lipped oyster Pinctada margaritifera.

 With a dark grey-green body colour, a true peacock pearl will have a pink, purple or golden overtone of colour that appears to float on the surface of the pearl as the light catches it.
-The saltwater pearls above have a natural colour without any artificial dye or treatment.
+These natural iridescent colours are achieved without any artificial dye or treatment.

 The dark body colour of the Tahitian pearl comes from the pigments and trace elements in the water that the oyster lives in.